The Hellenistic Empire (Greece was called Hellas and the Greeks Hellenes)

 - Alexander the Great (356-323 BCE) conquered the Persians and spread Greek language/culture (i.e. “Hellenism”) throughout his empire.

-- After Alexander’s untimely death at 33 years old, his empire was divided between four generals.
+- After Alexander’s untimely death at 33 years old, his empire was divided between the diadochoi (“successors”) or rival generals (see “Lecture 20 Decline of Greece; Rise of the Hellenistic World“).
 Palestine was ruled by the Ptolemies of Egypt (323-200 BCE).

 - Seleucids of Syria rule Palestine around 200 BCE under Antiochus III.

 - Antiochus IV “Epiphanies” (god manifest) begins his rule in 175 BCE and enforces Hellenization on the Jews by turning Jerusalem into a Hellenistic city named “Antiochia” with a gymnasium and rededicating the Temple to Zeus Olympius.
 He attempted to force Jews to abandon their native customs (cf. 2 Maccabees 7) and to defile the temple in 167 BCE by having a pig sacrificed on the altar (cf. Daniel 7-9; 1 Maccabees 1:54).